A Two-Sample Conditional Distribution Test Using Conformal Prediction and Weighted Rank Sum: Asymptotic Properties

 \section{Asymptotic Properties}

-In this section, we investigate the theoretical properties of the testing procedure described in \Cref{alg:shift} under an asymptotic framework.
-We consider three quantities that play different roles in determining different sample sizes: the fitting subsample size $n\equiv\min(n_1-m K,~n_2-K)$; the ranking batch size $m$; and the number of minibatches, $K$.
-We will show that the asymptotic null distribution is valid under no additional assumptions when $P_{1,X}=P_{2,X}$, and requires a consistent estimator of the marginal density ratio $f_{2,X}(x)/f_{1,X}(x)$ when $P_{1,X}\neq P_{2,X}$.
-On the other hand, the asymptotic power guarantee additionally requires a consistent estimator of the conditional density ratio.
+In this section, we investigate the theoretical properties of the testing procedure described in \Cref{alg:shift} under (i) a standard fixed population asymptotic framework, and (ii) a local alternative perspective.
+Since the test statistic is constructed from the ranking subsamples, we assume that the two ranking subsample sizes are proportional: $n_{11}/n_{21}$ stays bounded and bounded away from $0$ as $n_{11}\rightarrow\infty$.
+The asymptotic behavior of our test will depend on the estimated functions $\hat g$ and $\hat v$, which depends on the fitting sample sizes $(n_{12},n_{22})$.
+It is natural to have $(n_{12}, n_{22})$ increasing with the ranking sample size $(n_{11},n_{21})$.
+We quantify the required accuracy of the density ratio estimates $\hat g$, $\hat v$ in \Cref{ass:accuracy_h_g} below.
 Designing a high quality density ratio estimator is a rich and context-dependent topic, and is beyond the scope of this paper.
-Therefore, some of our assumptions will be the asymptotic accuracy of such density ratio estimators.